Difference Between Katakana and Hiragana

 What is Katakana?

-Katakana is a set of alphabets that are used in the Japanese language, for words that are taken from foreign languages.
-These largely include words from the Chinese, Korean, and even English language.
+Katakana is a set of alphabets used in the Japanese language for words taken from foreign languages.
+These largely include words from the Chinese, Korean, and even English languages.

-However, they are generally only used informally, for stylish effects and emphasis.
+However, they are only used informally for stylish effects and emphasis.
 They are not used at all in formal settings.

 Regardless, they are written in regular scripts, which are termed as Kaisho.
 These have a sharp and block-like appearance.
-The alphabets are made using short and straight strokes that have defined corners.
+The alphabet is made using short and straight strokes that have defined corners.

 Due to this, most people use this for artistic purposes.